-M.N.
+Mr M.N.
 Cerche is a former partner of Allens and is entitled to a retirement income payment from Allens.
-The Trustee company used Allens legal services during the year, with expenses totalling \$715,641 during the current financial year (2021 \$338,438).
+The Trustee company used Allens legal services during the year, with expenses totalling \$1,118,404 during the current financial year (2022: \$715,641).

-Ms J. Hickey is a Director of Australian Council of Superannuation Investors (ACSI).
-The Trustee company paid fees to ACSI during the year totalling \$354,952 (2021 \$295,151).
+Ms J. Hickey is a director of Australian Council of Superannuation Investors Ltd (ACSI).
+The Trustee company paid membership fees and voting alert service subscriptions to ACSI during the year totalling \$424,822 (2022: \$354,952).